List of my music reviews of music published in 1902.

 This is right up my alley: super bombastic for the fact that it is a ballad.
 And just very “Russian” (or very “Russian trying not to be “Russian”).

 5. Charles Ives: Symphony No. 1 in D Minor (8/10)

 The first symphony is Ives’ most traditional symphony, something that should not surprise us in the least.
 It still has echoes of his style but is, to my ears, remarkably Romantic (rather than modernist/post-modernist) compared to his later works.

 This is a collection of really short pieces that Faure had written over his career and never intended to publish but apparently when the publisher insisted, Faure insisted they go together.
-They are literally all over the place and also include the 8th Nocturne.
+They are literally all over the place and were packaged with the 8th Nocturne.
 It’s also really short

 A pretty piece that suggests perhaps a bit more of a conservative approach despite its simplicity.